alekaz04/CoinKeeper.Backend/cline/memory-bank/systemPatterns.md

 ## Architecture Limitation Analysis

-1. **Missing User Context**: Evaluate the impact of no user association with operations
+1. **Missing Operation Type**: Evaluate the impact of no income/expense distinction in operations
-2. **Limited Domain Model**: Assess the basic Operation entity and identify needs for related entities like Category
+2. **Expanded Domain Model**: Assess the relationships between User, Category, and Operation entities
-3. **Incomplete API Surface**: Analyze the missing CRUD operations and their impact
+3. **Incomplete API Surface**: Analyze the missing update and delete operations and their impact
-4. **No Authentication Implementation**: Evaluate the security implications of missing authentication
+4. **Authentication Implementation**: Evaluate the JWT authentication implementation and security considerations
-5. **Limited Validation**: Assess the impact of basic validation rules only
+5. **Limited Validation**: Assess the impact of missing validation rules for Operation entity
+6. **Configuration Management**: Evaluate the approach of storing sensitive configuration outside of source control

 When analyzing the codebase, these limitations should be considered as areas for potential improvement and technical debt.